 I have an Advanced Diploma in Nutrition & Health Coaching (FETAC Level 6, BTEC and ITEC), offering Nutrition, Health & Wellness Coaching, as well as food intolerance testing, alongside the other services and support I can offer to you.

 Since 2005, I have been a business coach and mentor with Dun Laoghaire Rathdown Local Enterprise Office.
 I use Life Coaching, Career Coaching and Business Coaching skills to mentor people in business and in start-up companies.
 Business Coaching is one of the most effective means of helping others to achieve peak performance.
 Business Coaching provides support, focus, motivation and feedback, helping you to explore and expand your goals.
+Since 2020, Covid-19 has me mentoring many businesses coping with sudden change and loss of earnings in their businesses.
 I act as a judge for companies’ and schools’ Enterprise and Environmental Awards, and with the Business Degree students in Dun Laoghaire IADT. http://www.localenterprise.ie/dlr.
-I am also a business coach and mentor with South Dublin LEO and Dublin City LEO.

-I have been granted the first licence in Ireland for Cycling Without Age, www.cyclingwithoutage.ie.
-A Danish concept, we plan to take residents in nursing homes out for slow cycle rides in specially-built rickshaw bicycles, at no charge, with the pedal-power supplied by volunteer ‘pilot’ cyclists.
+I brought Cycling Without Age, www.cyclingwithoutage.ie to Ireland in 2017.
+A Danish concept, CWA volunteers take residents in nursing and care homes and in the community out for slow cycle rides on specially-built trishaws, at no charge, with the pedal-power supplied by volunteer ‘pilot’ cyclists.
 Check out the website for more details.